 20 Sea Road // MORE HERE

 If you haven’t spent your Sunday morning repeatedly hitting the snooze button, fair play!
 Head out to Renmore and get some good, healthy food into you.
-At Delight, you’ll have a delightful (pardon the pun) selection of dishes ranging from a homemade fruit and nut granola to a fresh fruit salad.
+At Delight, you’ll find a delightful (pardon the pun) selection of dishes ranging from a homemade fruit and nut granola to a fresh fruit salad.
 You can even sample some sourdough from Marmalade Bakery here and trust us, it’s next level.

 Renmore Avenue, Renmore // MORE HERE